zzhangjii/learning-library/workshops/LabGuide500Configurenode.jsAppWithATP.md

 ![](./images/500/Picture500-2.png)

+- In order to create Compute Instance we need to select a Compartment.

-- Enter all the required fields and click on Create Instance.
+Enter the following to Create Linux Instance

+-

 ![](./images/500/Picture500-3.png)

-#### Note: You would need to provision virtual cloud network (VCN) in your compartment to create Compute Instance.
+- You would need to provision virtual cloud network (VCN) in your compartment to create Compute Instance.

 - Note the public IP of the machine provisioned and ssh into this host and configure it to run node.js on ATP.